Thanyasit/ESP32_NeoPixel_Ring/README.md

 # ESP32_NeoPixel_Ring
 ## Description
-This program uses an ESP32 microcontroller and a NeoPixel ring to display different colored lights based on an analog input signal.
+This program uses an ESP32 microcontroller and a NeoPixel ring to display different colored lights based on an analog input signal.<br><b>2022</b>

 ## Hardware Required